Physics: Astrophysics, Physics: Cosmology, Physics: Optics and Laser

-Seminars on research and preparing for graduate school.
+Informal seminars each week on research topics and preparing for graduate school.

 Tours of research laboratories; outings to explore the Rochester area

 End of summer symposium at which participants present their research projects.

 Women, members of underrepresented minorities, and students from colleges that lack comparable research opportunities are encouraged to apply.
 Most applicants will have completed at least 4 semesters of college physics and math and will have completed their sophomore or junior year by June 2020.
 Graduating seniors are not eligible.
 All applicants must be U.S. citizens or permanent residents in accordance with NSF requirement.